Skip to Main Content

 FHA streamline refinance

-If you want to refinance an FHA loan, you can look into an FHA streamline refinance, which doesn’t require a credit check or income verification.
-Typically, no home appraisal is required, either.
-The downside of this type of loan, though, is a requirement to pay mortgage insurance premiums.
-Make sure this won’t negate any savings you hope to realize by refinancing.
+If you want to refinance an FHA loan, you can look into an FHA streamline refinance, which doesn’t require a credit check, income verification, or, typically, a home appraisal.
+However, you will have to pay mortgage insurance premiums.
+Make sure this won’t cancel out what you’ll save by refinancing.

 VA interest rate reduction refinance loan (IRRRL)